JayHelton/auth0-cli-authentication/README.md

 # Authorization Code with PKCE CLI Authentication

-## ⚠️ Unofficial, Its not a production flow, Do not use! ⚠️
+## ⚠️ Unofficial, Its not a production flow, Do not use!
+Check out the [Device Authorization Flow](https://auth0.com/docs/flows/device-authorization-flow) ⚠️

 Install deps:
 ```bash